 When you file the I-130, the date USCIS receives it becomes your family member's "priority date."
 That establishes a place on the waiting list.

 Only after your relative's priority date is "current" will he or she be able to submit the green card application.
 For more on this, see How to Determine Your Priority Date.
-That can take, on average, from ten to 24 years, depending on category.
+That can take, on average, anywhere from no time at all to 24 years, depending on category.
 (Brothers and sisters of U.S. citizens wait the longest.)

 The typical processing steps you'll encounter include: